InventiDevelopment/CSV-converter/README.md

 # JSON to CSV converter

-This library provides configurable JSON → CSV converter.
-Main features are:
+This library provides a configurable JSON → CSV converter.
+The main features are:

-1. Define, which fields should be converted from JSON
+1. Ability to define which fields should be converted from JSON.
-2. Define the names of converted fields in CSV (names of columns)
+2. Ability to define the names of converted fields in CSV (columns headers).
-3. Mark field as required if needed - then the whole row won't be added if this field isn't present
+3. Mark field as required if needed - then the whole row won't be added if this field isn't present.

 ## How to use
-`JsonToCsvConverter.convert` receives source JSON filename and `CsvDefinition`.
-You can use prepared `DefaultCsvDefinition` and define only its name, target filename (full name with path) and list of `CsvField`.
+`JsonToCsvConverter.convert` receives the source JSON filename and `CsvDefinition`.
+There's `DefaultCsvDefinition` prepared, which you can use and define only its name, the target filename (full name, including the path) and list of `CsvField`.

-List of `CsvField` defines how the JSON file should be converted. `CsvField` represents CSV column and contains:
+A list of `CsvField` defines how the JSON file should be converted. `CsvField` represents a CSV column and contains:
-- **name** - name of related column in output CSV
+- **name** - the column name in the output CSV,
-- **source JSON path** - path to related JSON property, that should be converted to this field (see supported JSON paths below)
+- **source JSON path** - the path to the related JSON property that should be converted to this field (see supported JSON paths below)
-- **flag required** - If required is true, but value doesn't exist, then the whole row will be skipped
+- **flag required** - if set to `true` and the value doesn't exist (is not present), then the whole row will be skipped.

 ### Supported JSON paths
-These types of JSON paths are now supported:
+These types of JSON paths are currently supported:

 #### Simple paths

-- simple plane fields - `"name"`, `"version"`
+- plain fields - `"name"`, `"version"`
-- nested fields -  `"options.advanced"`, `"some.nested.property"`
+- nested object fields -  `"options.advanced"`, `"some.nested.property"`

 #### Paths containing arrays
-These paths contains arrays marked by array identifier `[*]`.
-Let's call them "array paths".
+These paths contain arrays marked with the array identifier `[*]` - "array paths".

-- plane value array item - `"phones[*]"`
+- arrays of plain values - `"phones[*]"`
   - used for arrays of strings, numbers etc.
-- field of array item - `"organizations[*].name"`, `"organizations[*].id"`
+- object fields inside of arrays - `"organizations[*].name"`, `"organizations[*].id"`
-- plane value or field of nested array's item (item of array, which is a field of items of another array) - `"users[*].phones[*]"`, `"organizations[*].users[*].name"`
+- nested arrays, object fields inside of nested arrays - `"users[*].phones[*]"`, `"organizations[*].users[*].name"`

-In this case more CSV rows will be generated.
-For example for path `"organizations[*].users[*].name"` and JSON
+In these cases, more CSV rows will be generated.
+For example, the path `"organizations[*].users[*].name"` and JSON

 ```json
 {